-NOTICE • Ramp must be supported by both cables and the properly adjusted support leg at side-entry step while in the patio position.
-A • Patio Maximum Capacity : The patio has a maximum capacity of 10 persons or 1500 lbs. maximum.
-The total weight of the patio must remain within the 1500 lb limit.
-Stabilizer jacks must be used when the ramp door is in the patio position.
-Support jacks on the patio door must be used where applicable.
-Exceeding load limit may lead to collapse and possible injury.
+- Patio Maximum Capacity: The patio has a maximum capacity of 10 persons or 1500 lbs. maximum.
+The total weight of the patio must remain within the 1500 lb limit. - Stabilizer jacks must be used when the ramp door is in the patio position. - Support jacks on the patio door must be used where applicable. - Exceeding load limit may lead to collapse and possible injury.